yvoronoy/magento2docker/README.md

 && sudo launchctl load /Library/LaunchDaemons/osx.docker.loopback.plist
 ```
 More details you can find here: https://gist.github.com/ralphschindler/535dc5916ccbd06f53c1b0ee5a868c93

+Also you can create loop back alias by using next command: `ifconfig lo0 alias 10.254.254.254`

 ### Usage
  - Login to your container `docker exec -it magento2web bash`